vilicvane/vio/README.md

 ## Features

-- Map routes based on file path.
+- Map routes based on file paths.
 - Load routes and views dynamically during development.
 - Return a promise with data to render the view.
 - Use ES7 decorators to specify route handlers.